 The southern portion of the San Joaquin Valley, California

 This dry, agricultural area accounts for roughly 10% of the pumped groundwater in the United States.
-Because of the high water demand of the crops that are grown, large volumes of groundwater are required to irrigate the crops.
+Because of the high water demand of the crops that are grown, large volumes of groundwater are required for irrigation.
 Groundwater pumping in this area has caused significant declines in groundwater levels over the past century, leading to subsidence as high as 10 m over this time period.
 Water managers are concerned that the subsidence represents a permanent loss of storage.

-Our results show that the majority of subsidence in our study area is related to the permanent loss of groundwater storage.
+Our results show that the vast majority (98%) of subsidence in the study area is related to the permanent loss of groundwater storage.
+By volume this is 7.48×〖10〗^8 m3 of groundwater storage, or roughly 9% of the volume of groundwater used from 2007-2010.